yostane/openidc_intro/README.md

 Here is some OIDC terminology that will be useful for later:

-- **Relying party or RP**: is the app that delegates authentication to a 3rd party using the OIDC protocol.
+- **Relying party or RP**: is the application which delegates authentication to a 3rd party using the OIDC protocol.
 - **OpenID provider or OP**: is the 3rd party that provides authentication to a RP.
 Such OP are Google and Yahoo.
 - **End-user**: is the user that uses the app and enters his credentials to the OP when requested.

 ![OIDC terms](assets/oidc_terms.png)

-The next paragraphs explains a typical OIDC scenario.
+The next paragraphs explain a typical OIDC scenario.

 ## Typical use case (Authorization Grant Flow)